 In Assetto Corsa we are able to identify collisions that occurred during the race, but it is still worth reporting incidents, particularly when no collision occurred but you were still disadvantaged.

 Drivers can appeal any decision by the stewards.
-To appeal, please send a private message to the league organiser or head steward – include a description of the decision and why you believe it is unfair.
+To appeal, please send a private message to the league organiser or head steward – include a description of the decision and a justification for why you believe it is unfair.

 The stewards typically decide between taking no action, or giving a reprimand, a position penalty in the final standings or a DSQ in severe cases.